hashicorp/terraform/website/source/docs/index.html.markdown

 guide for all available features and options of Terraform.
 If you're just getting started with Terraform, please start with the [introduction and getting started guide](/intro/index.html) instead.

+If you know the page in the documentation that you wish to go to, pressing Ctrl-P will open up a quick search window, to let you quickly navigate to the page you want by typing part of its title.